National Enquirer to be sold, owner AMI says

 The possible sale of the National Enquirer was first reported by The Washington Post.

-American Media did not say whether it was in talks with a possible buyer, but a sale would come just months after the supermarket tabloid revealed on its front page that Amazon CEO Jeff Bezos was having an affair.
+American Media did not say whether it was in talks with a possible buyer, but a sale would come just months after the supermarket tabloid revealed on its front page that Amazon CEO Jeff Bezos, who owns the Post, was having an affair.
 Bezos later accused the National Enquirer of extortion and blackmail for threatening to publish embarrassing photos of him and his girlfriend.

 The magazine publisher said it also would sell two other tabloids: the Globe and the National Examiner.